You are here

 Stel is a youth development and self-determination specialist at the Institute for Community Inclusion who has over 20 years of experience working in disabilities, with a primary focus on special education, specifically on improving postsecondary outcomes for students with intellectual disabilities.
 His research examines how teaching self-determination and leadership skills in secondary school settings can improve transition outcomes for students with disabilities.
 In his current position, he develops and delivers online professional development, addressing various transition-related issues such as self-determination and youth leadership, general transition topics, career development, and postsecondary education for SWDs.
 In addition he is a co-researcher on a project that assists youth with disabilities and special health care needs to attend postsecondary institutions.
 Dr. Gragoudas is on the executive board of the Division of Career Development and Transition (DCDT), a division of the Council for Exceptional Children (CEC).
 He is also on various state agency advisory boards concerning youth with disabilities.
 He also brings a consumer perspective to all of his work as he is a gentleman with a disability.

-Lori is a Project Coordinator & Universal Design Specialist at the Institute for Community Inclusion at the University of Massachusetts Boston.
-Prior to joining ICI, Lori served as an Instructional Designer at a postsecondary institution.
-She has also served as a Coordinator of Technology Integration at the secondary level and is an active MassCUE (Massachusetts Computer Using Educator) special interest group (SIG) member.
-She has experience collaborating with educators across the curriculum on instructional resources, universal design techniques, lesson plans and assessment strategies that meet the learning styles of all students.
-She has extensive experience in designing and delivering professional development (face-to-face and online) for faculty and staff including developing and implementing integrated instructional technology lesson plans that incorporate engaging activities for a successful student experience.
-Some of the integration tools that she currently uses are online lesson plan builders, rubric generators, Web 2.0 tools, tablet devices, and open-source applications.
+Lori Cooney is a project coordinator and universal instructional design specialist at the Institute for Community Inclusion at the University of Massachusetts Boston.
+Lori directs grant activities for Future Quest Island, an online, fully accessible college and career readiness adventure for middle school students funded by the federal Office of Special Education Programs.
+Prior to joining ICI, Lori served as an instructional designer at a postsecondary institution.
+She has also served as a coordinator of technology integration at the secondary level and is an active MassCUE (Massachusetts Computer Using Educator) special interest group (SIG) member.
+Lori has over 15 years of extensive experience in designing and delivering professional development for educators.
+Her key topic areas are instructional resources, universal instructional design, inclusive educational practices, individualized learning plans, curriculum development, course redesign, technology integration, and assessment strategies for students.
 Lori holds a Master of Education in Instructional Technology from Lesley University and a Bachelor of Science in Speech from Emerson College.
 Additionally, Lori is a STAR Discovery Educator, is a recipient of a WPI (Worcester Polytechnic Institute) Technology Humanist award and is recognized by Framingham State University as a Christa McAuliffe Teacher.